 Vegan Soba Noodle Salad

-Category: Fresh & Vibrant Salads
+Section: Fresh & Vibrant Salads

 Enjoy a refreshing bowl of soba noodles layered with crisp red cabbage, carrots, cucumber, and a sprinkle of cilantro.
 This colorful salad is dressed with a creamy blend of tahini and soy sauce, finished with a subtle zing from black rice vinegar and garlic.
 Quick to assemble, it makes a cool and satisfying lunch or light dinner option, especially perfect on warmer days.
 Its versatility lets you prepare ahead, and you can even boost protein by topping with tofu or chickpeas.
 Enjoy chilled for the best texture and flavor.

-Last updated on Tue, 13 May 2025 20:12:11 GMT
+Updated on Tue, 13 May 2025 20:12:11 GMT

 Une salade de noodles soba veganes.
-Pin
+Save

 Une salade de noodles soba veganes. | savorieswithtyla.com